Proper actions and decompositions in equivariant K-theory

-\begin{thm} Let $1 \to S^1\to \widetilde{Q}_{[\rho]}\to Q_{[\rho]} \to 1$ be the central extension (\ref{centralexquot}) for $G$ an almost connected group.
-Then $\widetilde{Q}_{[\rho]}$ is almost connected. \begin{proof} $G_{[\rho]}$ is a subgroup of finite index of an almost connected subgroup, so it is almost connected.
-Since the quotient of an almost connected group by a normal subgroup is almost connected, $Q_{[\rho]}$ is an almost connected group.
+\begin{thm}Consider an extension for an almost connected group $G$ with $A$ compact.
+Let $\rho$ be an irreducible representation of $A$.
+Consider the associated central extension Then $\widetilde{Q}_{[\rho]}$ is almost connected. \begin{proof} $G_{[\rho]}$ is a subgroup of finite index within an almost connected subgroup; therefore, by Theorem \ref{indicefinitoAC}, it is almost connected.
+Furthermore, by Theorem \ref{CocienteAC}, the quotient of an almost connected group by a normal subgroup is almost connected, thus $Q_{[\rho]}$ is an almost connected group.